 Cruise south of the Antarctic Circle and explore the coast of the Antarctic Peninsula on this 11-night departure.
 Travel aboard the comfortable Plancius as we encounter several species of penguins, whales, seals, seabirds and more.

 |QUAD||TRIPLE||TWIN PORTHOLE||TWIN WINDOW||TWIN DELUXE||SUPERIOR|

-In the afternoon, we embark in Ushuaia and sail through the Beagle Channel.
+Day 1: In the afternoon we embark our vessel in Ushuaia

-During these two days we will sail across the Drake Passage.
+During these two days we sail across the Drake Passage.
 When we cross the Antarctic Convergence, we arrive in the circum-Antarctic up welling zone.
-In this area we may meet Wandering Albatrosses, Grey Headed Albatrosses, Black- browed Albatrosses, Light- mantled Sooty Albatrosses, Cape Pigeons, Southern Fulmars, Wilson’s Storm Petrels, Blue Petrels and Antarctic Petrels.
+In this area we may see Wandering Albatrosses, Grey Headed Albatrosses, Black- browed Albatrosses, Light- mantled Albatrosses, Cape Petrels, Southern Fulmars, Wilson’s Storm Petrels, Blue Petrels and Antarctic Petrels.
 Near the South Shetland Islands, we spot our first icebergs.

-We arrive in the morning and disembark in Ushuaia.
+We arrive in the morning in Ushuaia and disembark after breakfast.

 PLEASE NOTE: Due to the nature of expedition cruising, itineraries are subject to change due to weather, ice conditions, natural and cultural events, wildlife viewing opportunities and other logistical considerations.
 In general, a ship's crew will endeavor to complete the itinerary provided, but the ultimate decision lies with the ship's captain and expedition leaders.